doowb/detect-file/README.md

 1. Try to read all files in the `filepath` using `fs.readdirSync`.
 If successful and `filepath` is a directory, return the `filepath`.
 2. Try to read all files in the `filepath`'s directory using `fs.readdirSync`.
 If successful, do case insensitive comparasions of the `filepath` to the files in `filepath`'s directory.
-3. Try to build the case-sensitive filepath starting at the root comparing filenames to directory segments.

-Needing to fallback to step 3 is faster than trying to use `fs.existsSync` on all possible `filepath` case permutations, but there may be a performance impact if the given `filepath` isn't found with steps 1 or 2 above.

-The best approach is to try to make the directory segments in the `filepath` match the actual case on the file system as closely as possible.
-This should reduce the need for step 3.

 ## About